Steve Corica

 Stephen Christopher Corica (/ˈkɒrɪkə/; born 24 March 1973) is an Australian soccer manager and former player.
-In December 2023, Corica was announced as the inaugural manager of A-League expansion club Auckland FC.
+He is currently the head coach of J.League side Yokohama F. Marinos.

-A technically gifted and skillful attacking midfielder during his playing career, he represented Australia more than thirty times and captained Sydney FC to a domestic double.
+A technically gifted and skillful attacking midfielder during his playing career, he represented Australia 32 times and captained Sydney FC to a domestic double.
 Since retiring in 2010, he was an assistant and youth coach at Sydney FC, before being appointed Head Coach in May 2018.
 During his managing tenure, Corica was Sydney FC's longest-serving manager, winning one A-League premiership, two championships, and one Australia Cup.

 Club career

 Early career

 Corica started playing football in his home town of Innisfail, in Far North Queensland and joining the elite player program at the Australian Institute of Sport in 1990.

 Marconi Stallions

 On completion of the scholarship Corica signed with Marconi-Fairfield in the now defunct National Soccer League.
 In his first NSL season he made just three starts, but developed to a regular selection in following years.
 In 1992–93 he helped Marconi to a grand final win and was named Under 21 Player of the Year.
 The next two years were less successful for the Marconi and in 1995, Corica sought a career move to Europe.